 I’m a commercially published author, so I’ve been through the process of writing a novel several times and know that inspiration can strike at any time.
 I’ve learnt that I need to write things down immediately before I forget them.
 Scraps of paper are fine for scribbled reminders, but transcribing the scribbles is painful and these days I have my iPhone with me practically all the time.

 I’m working on a new novel, so decided to experiment with using my iPhone for writing, see how practical it is and pass my experiences on to you.

-By the way: most of this advice should be applicable to Android and Windows phones too, but as I only have an iPhone I can only be certain it works for iPhone.
+By the way: most of this advice should apply to Android and Windows phones too, but as I only have an iPhone, I can only be certain it works for iPhone.
 As with my recommendations for novel writing software, I use everything in this article for real, and I’m getting no kickbacks for recommending anything.

 Using an iPhone for writing: What’s the point?